hermangroup/docs/developers/index.rst

 ======

-A multi-phased fork, colloquially known as a "spork", is a mechanism unique to Dash used to safely deploy new features to the network through network-level variables to avoid the risk of unintended network forking during upgrades.
+A multi-phased fork, colloquially known as a "spork", is a mechanism unique to Historia used to safely deploy new features to the network through network-level variables to avoid the risk of unintended network forking during upgrades.
 It can also be used to disable certain features if a security vulnerability is discovered - see :ref:`here <sporks>` for a